 Start Both Social Security and CPP Immediately

 Starting both of your benefits as soon as possible has its pros and cons.
 The benefit is that you are starting your CPP early which reduces how much your social security will be impacted by WEP.
 Therefore, the lower social security benefit you will receive by starting early won’t have as big of an impact.
 Also, you are collecting this fixed income in your 60s, when you may need it most, and are spending more money.

-The negative is that this strategy will almost always provide the least amount of income over your lifetime, unless you pass away in your early to mid 70s.
+The negative is that this strategy will almost always provide the least amount of income over your life unless you pass away in your early to mid-70s.
 Yes, your social security will have a minimal WEP reduction, but you are also starting with a lower benefit.
 I’m not saying that you shouldn’t turn on both benefits early, but the tradeoff for starting your income early is a lower annual benefit over a longer period of time.

 Deciding when to start social security is difficult enough, throw in your CPP benefit, and the timing strategy seems impossible.
 There is no right answer when to start your CPP and social security benefit.
 The decision needs to be based on the size of your social security benefit, CPP, the length that you worked in the U.S. and Canada, and if you have any other private pension plans.
 Having this many options may seem daunting, but you should look at it as an opportunity.
 Having this many options allows you to customize your retirement income to best suit your retirement needs.